 It isn’t working.
-Certain things, such as having to climb half a dozen stairs to use the lift, are a bit problematic, but could be dealt with given time.
-However it is clear that they have already made up their minds.
+Certain things, such as having to climb half a dozen stairs to use the lift, are admittedly problematic, but could be dealt with, given time.
+But it is clear that they have already made up their minds.
 Everything is wrong.
 “It’s never going to work,” says Dad.
 Mum is crying, and wants to go home.
 (Don’t we all?)
 This, I am convinced, is what Dad wants to hear.
 After all, she cries at home too.
 She has dementia.

 Colin, you have to come.
 Please.
 We must get Mum home!

-After three nights in my own bed I’m on the 11.07 train back to Liverpool.
-At 2pm I get to the house (the taxi driver having hit a parked car on the way).
-I rope in a kind neighbour as I cannot handle both of them – 95 and 91 – by myself and we need two cars.
+After three nights in my own bed I’m on the 11.07am train back to Liverpool.
+At 2pm I arrive at the house (the taxi driver having clipped a parked car on the way).
+I rope in a kind neighbour because I cannot handle both of them – 95 and 91 – by myself and we need two cars.
 We drive the five minutes to Upton Manor.
 They are desperate to leave, coats and hats on.
 Dad has more or less packed, forgetting things in the bathroom and the cupboards.
 Anticipating this, I have a rucksack to hand.
 I say goodbye to the staff, hurriedly, saying I’ll be back on Monday to pay the bill.
 We help them into the cars and back to the house.
 It is blowing a gale and hailing.

 Dad is cock-a-hoop

 He turns on the gas fire and declares, “I feel better already.”
 Mum seems not so sure.
 Within a few minutes it is uncomfortably hot.